27 Years Ago: Toby Keith Hits No. 1 With ‘Who’s That Man’

 The success of "Who's That Man" helped Keith earn his first platinum album.
 Although "Who's That Man" was the only chart-topping song from Boomtown, the follow-up single, "Upstairs Downstairs," landed in the Top 10, while "You Ain't Much Fun" landed at No. 2.

 Keith included "Who's That Man" on his Greatest Hits Volume One album, as well as 20th Century Masters -- The Millennium Collection: The Best of Toby Keith and 35 Biggest Hits.
-The song is available for download on iTunes.

-How Well Do You REALLY Know Toby Keith?
+WATCH: How Well Do You REALLY Know Toby Keith?